K-S-K/CV/README.md

 # Project gallery

 ## [Trading Toy](Articles/28_TradeToy/Article.md)
-It is a weekend home project for experiments, for research, and for fan, dedicated to tradind automation with the Binance exchange.
+It is a weekend home project for experiments, research, and fun, dedicated to trading automation with the Binance exchange. [:point_right:](Articles/28_TradeToy/Article.md)

 ## Pubmed article editor
 It is a smal desktop application which I use to create XML files for submitting articles to the Pubmed server